|May||Organized in Corinth, Mississippi|

 |June 3||Began the march to Pennsylvania|

-The regiment continued to be commanded by Colonel James W. Carter.
-It brought 481 men to the field.
-Barksdale’s brigade made a stunning charge in the early evening that tore through Federal lines north of the Peach Orchard and was only stopped on the slopes of Cemetery Ridge, where General Barksdale was mortally wounded.
+Commanded by Colonel James W. Carter, the regiment brought 481 men to the field.
+It was in line between the 17th and 18th Mississippi during Barksdale’s stunning charge in the early evening that tore through Federal lines along Emmitsburg Road and Wheatfield Road north of the Peach Orchard, surged across the Trostle farm and was only stopped on the slopes of Cemetery Ridge, where General Barksdale was mortally wounded.

-The regiment lost 28 killed and 137 wounded, of whom 86 were left behind in field hospitals when the army retreated on July 4.
-Colonel Carter was killed, Lt.
-Colonel McElroy was wounded, Major John M. Bradley was mortally wounded, and 2nd Lieutenant Abslom H. Farrar was wounded and captured.
-McElroy was promoted to colonel after the battle and Major Bradley was promoted to lieutenant colonel.
+The regiment lost 28 killed and 137 wounded, of whom 86 were left behind in field hospitals to be captured when the army retreated on July 4.
+Colonel Carter was killed, Lieutenant Colonel McElroy was wounded, Major John M. Bradley was mortally wounded, and 2nd Lieutenant Abslom H. Farrar was wounded and captured.
+McElroy was promoted to colonel after the battle and the mortally wounded Major Bradley was promoted to lieutenant colonel.

 July 2.
 Arrived about 3 P. M. and formed line here.
 Advanced at 5 P. M. and took part in the assault on the Peach Orchard and adjacent positions vigorously pursuing the Union forces as they retired.
 The 21st Regiment pushed on past the Trostle House and captured but were unable to bring off 9th Mass.
 Battery and I Battery 5th U. States.
 The other Regiments inclining more to the left pressed forward to Plum Run where they encountered fresh troops and a fierce conflict ensued in which Brig.
 Gen. Wm.
 Barksdale fell mortally wounded.